Work and live in Iceland

 Estimated processing time for applications is 90 days from the date of receiving adequate documentation.
 If supporting documents are missing or inadequate, the processing time will lengthen.
 The Embassy would like to advise those who wish to apply to act quickly and hand the application in as early as possible, as long as they have secured a job in the country.

 Please visit the website of the Directorate of Immigration in Iceland for detailed information on the processing fee.

 Please visit the website of the Directorate of Immigration in Iceland for detailed information on the application process, documentation needed, and which steps to take next in order to be given a residence and work permit.

 Website: Directorate of Immigration

 First steps is a publication from the Multicultural and information Centre (MCC) in Iceland which gives detail about most things one has to consider when immigrating to Iceland.
 The booklet is available in five different languages and two different sets, one for EEA and EFTA citizens, and the other for non-EEA and EFTA citizens.
-The booklet is available as an online publication on MCC's website, or you can order a printed copy and have it delivered to your house.
+The booklet is available as an online publication on MCC's website.

 The booklet is a good source of information on what to expect for those planning on moving to Iceland.